 The day was hot and sunny.
 It was a late summer afternoon.
 A breeze came up the hill from the sea below.

 An old man made his way up the hill.
 Slowly, to the inner rhythm of his own nature.
-His gray blue eyes sparkled and a smile creased his face.
-His cloths were edge worn, yet had the look of long years of care.
+His gray-blue eyes sparkled and a smile creased his face.
+His clothes were edge-worn, yet had the look of long years of care.
 He loosely grasped a wooden cane with a rainbow of threads woven around the handle.
 His gait had purpose as he gazed softly at everything he passed.

 The old man had turned, watching them hurry by, and said, "That I am, yes, that I am!"
 The old man continued his walk up the hill.

-The old man paused, and watched a starling dance in the sky, catching a bug in the breeze.
-He looked at her and continued, "What is not His my daughter?
-What you see and hear, makes you feel separate and alone.
+The old man paused and watched a starling dance in the sky, catching a bug in the breeze.
+He looked at her and continued, "What is not His, my daughter?
+What you see and hear makes you feel separate and alone.
 Even when walking and bustling past others in the street, you feel separate and oh, so lonely."
 She crossed her arms on her chest defiantly.
-"Even this, is His gift; all is translucent atoms twirling and whirling in and out of existence; the dance of Alive, the dance of Nature, the dance of Love!"
+"Even this is His gift; all are translucent atoms twirling and whirling in and out of existence; the dance of Alive, the dance of Nature, the dance of Love!"

 She sat beside him.
 She felt an unusual peace.
-She looked up at the clouds, then said, "How do I know if what you say is true?"
-She queried.
-The old man opened up his eyes and looked at her.
+She looked up at the clouds, then said, "How do I know if what you say is true?" she queried.
+The old man opened his eyes and looked at her.
 Then he continued, "Your mind is an instrument for your particular research while you are here.
-It is duality based and doubt is its main condition.
-It is a good tool as far as it goes, but the Heart", he grinned, eyes sparkling, "yes the Heart, that is the place where Love and Peace and Joy reside, my dear daughter.
-That is the place where God sits, and where the courage to be a sincere authentic person arises.", he sighed, as if swooning.
+It is duality-based and doubt is its main condition.
+It is a good tool as far as it goes, but the Heart"—he grinned, eyes sparkling—"yes, the Heart, that is the place where Love and Peace and Joy reside, my dear daughter.
+That is the place where God sits, and where the courage to be a sincere, authentic person arises."
+He sighed, as if swooning.

 A bus rolled into the bus stop.
 Air brakes hissed loudly.
-The back doors swung open, a man and women stepped down to the side walk.
+The back doors swung open; a man and woman stepped down to the sidewalk.
 They were arguing.
-The girl and the old man looking on.
+The girl and the old man looked on.

-They watched the man and women walk down the hill, still arguing and gesturing.
-Then the young girl said, "Old man, your full of it!"
+They watched the man and woman walk down the hill, still arguing and gesturing.
+Then the young girl said, "Old man, you’re full of it!"
 She got up and ran down the hill.

 The old man watched her disappear around a corner.
 He helped himself up with his cane and continued his walk.
 His heart aching with longing, a feeling of sweet sorrow, carrying him towards the Divine.
 He smiled to himself and said aloud, to no one in particular, "Yes, I am full of it!"